Jamaal Lascelles: Newcastle United

 On 4 August 2016, Lascelles was chosen by Benítez to become the new Newcastle United team captain, succeeding the departed Fabricio Coloccini.
 Benítez had been impressed by Lascelles' willingness to speak up in the dressing room, in particular his criticism of more senior players in the defeat to Southampton.
 Despite requiring a double hernia operation, Lascelles played through the pain barrier for the last four months of the 2016–17 season, determined to see the campaign out and ultimately captaining the club to promotion back to the Premier League.
 His solid performances at the beginning of the 2017–18 season led to him being nominated for the September Premier League Player of the Month award, which was eventually won by Harry Kane.
 On 6 October 2017, he signed a new six-year contract with Newcastle, keeping him at the club until 2023.
 In October 2017, he had a training ground fight with teammate Mohamed Diamé.
 The two players later apologised and offered to take the entire first-team squad and staff out for lunch.

 In October 2018 he signed a new contract until 2024.
 In November 2019 he suffered a knee injury.
 On 27 February 2021, he scored his first goal of the 2020–21 season, in a 1–1 home draw against Wolverhampton Wanderers.
+After the signing of Sven Botman in July 2022, Lascelles lost his starting place in the Newcastle United defence for the following season.
+An injury to Botman in September 2023 saw Lascelles regain his place in the starting line-up.
+In March 2024, Lascelles suffered an injury to his anterior cruciate ligament, ruling him out for six to nine months.
+In 2024, Eddie Howe explained how important Lascelles leadership and experience is, behind the scenes, for the squad dynamic.
+Although Lascelles had not played in the competition due to injury, alongside current and former captains Bruno Guimarães and Kieran Trippier, he lifted Newcastle United's first domestic trophy in 70 years when they won the 2025 EFL Cup final.